HaydenS3/ris/README.md

 Need to test the RIS cluster and get a better understanding of how it works.
 I plan to use [Kaggle's Digit Recognizer challenge](https://www.kaggle.com/competitions/digit-recognizer/overview) to test the RIS cluster.
 I see two opportunities for parallelization using MPI:

 1. **Hyperparameter Tuning:** Generate 300+ hyperparameter combinations and run the jobs separately to find hyperparameters with the best performance.
+Going to pick somewhere between
 2. **Data Preprocessing:** Split up the dataset to perform preprocessing across multiple jobs.

 Use [MPI for Python](https://mpi4py.readthedocs.io/en/stable/overview.html) to implement the parallelization.
 The goal is to run the jobs on the RIS cluster and compare the performance with a single job run on a local machine.
 Further, here is a [parallel programming course which uses MPI](https://theartofhpc.com/pcse/index.html).